OBigVee/OBigVee/README.md

 ### Hi there 👋 I'm Victor and my nickname is O.BigVee
 [![X Follow](https://img.shields.io/badge/X-follow%20me-blue)]( https://twitter.com/OBigVee)

-##### I'm a Math guy with an interest in AI, Computer Vision, Software Development Systems, and Low-level kinds of stuff
+##### I'm a Math guy with an interest in AI, Computer Vision, Software Development, Systems, and Low-level kinds of stuff
 - I enjoy dismantling and assembling Neural Networks.

 <!--